 This article helps address these issues.
 It is divided into two sections.
 The first section provides a brief overview of how to find potential sales opportunities.
 The second section discusses the financial products you can use to finance your orders.
 We cover the following subjects:

-1. What products do jails and prisons buy?
+- What products/services do jails and prisons purchase?

 1. What products/services do jails and prisons purchase?